This article outlines how I look for quality companies capable of producing consistent and sustainable growth over long periods of time.

 Is that growth sustainable?
 In other words, is the company likely to pull off an equally successful acquisition in the next decade?
 Perhaps, but then again, perhaps not.

-In most cases it would be impossible to know, so if we’re looking for companies that can consistently grow their dividends over a long period of time, then we need to look for “quality growth” companies, i.e. companies that are capable of producing consistent, sustainable growth over long periods of time.
+In most cases it will be impossible to know if growth driven by a one-off “big bang” event will be repeatable.
+And so, if we’re looking for companies that can consistently grow their value (their revenues, earnings and dividends) over a long period of time, then we need to look for “quality growth” companies, i.e. companies capable of producing consistent, sustainable growth over long periods of time.

 Consistent growth happens year after year, although not necessarily every year.
 Consistent growth over ten or twenty years is more likely to be driven by an enduring competitive strength than by an extraordinary stroke of luck.